Non-UTAS domestic students* will receive a full HECS (Higher Education Contribution Scheme) scholarship for the Sex Crimes and Criminals unit in 2016.

 A requirement for all students receiving a HECS Scholarship for this unit is compulsory completion of the eCAF.
 The eCAF (electronic Commonwealth Assistance Form) is a government form that is available online through eStudent.
 Completing the form is a requirement for all students.
 Instructions for how to complete the eCAF form will be included in the Sex Crimes and Criminals unit content.

-Should you have any problems submitting your eCAF, please contact us via this form.
+Should you have any problems submitting your eCAF, please complete the contact us form.

 *Domestic students include Australian citizens or students holding Permanent Humanitarian Visas or with Permanent Resident Status.
 Citizens of countries outside of Australia, including New Zealand, are not eligible to study this unit.